greenplum-db/gpdb/gpdb-doc/markdown/security-guide/gpcc.md

 GPCC has the following types of users:

 -   *Self Only* users can view metrics and view and cancel their own queries.
 Any Greenplum Database user successfully authenticated through the Greenplum Database authentication system can access Greenplum Command Center with Self Only permission.
-Higher permission levels are required to view and cancel other’s queries and to access the System and Admin Control Center features.
+Higher permission levels are required to view and cancel others' queries and to access the System and Admin Control Center features.
 -   *Basic* users can view metrics, view all queries, and cancel their own queries.
 Users with Basic permission are members of the Greenplum Database `gpcc_basic` group.
 -   *Operator Basic* users can view metrics, view their own and others’ queries, cancel their own queries, and view the System and Admin screens.
 Users with Operator Basic permission are members of the Greenplum Database `gpcc_operator_basic` group.
--   *Operator* users can view their own and others’ queries, cancel their own and other’s queries, and view the System and Admin screens.
+-   *Operator* users can view their own and others’ queries, cancel their own and others' queries, and view the System and Admin screens.
 Users with Operator permission are members of the Greenplum Database `gpcc_operator` group.
 -   *Admin* users can access all views and capabilities in the Command Center.
 Greenplum Database users with the `SUPERUSER` privilege have Admin permissions in Command Center.

-To log in to the GPCC web application, a user must be allowed access to the gpperfmon database in `pg_hba.conf`.
-For example, to make `user1` a regular GPCC user, edit the `pg_hba.conf` file and either add or edit a line for the user so that the gpperfmon database is included in the database field.
+To log in to the GPCC web application, a user must be allowed access to the `gpperfmon` database in `pg_hba.conf`.
+For example, to make `user1` a regular GPCC user, edit the `pg_hba.conf` file and either add or edit a line for the user so that the `gpperfmon` database is included in the database field.
 For example:

 ```
 host     gpperfmon,accounts   user1     127.0.0.1/28    md5